camila875/CoSMO/README.md

 # CoSMO
-An ontology for representing Consent in Social Media.
+An ontology for representing Consent in Social Media with a view towards LGPD compliance.
+The LGPD is the Brazilian Data Protection Law (Law No. 13,709 of August 14, 2018) that has consent as one of the lawful bases for processing personal data.
+This ontology aims to provide a representation of processes related to consent provided by the data subject for processing personal data on social media platforms.